After deadly Lion Air crash, new focus on torrid industry growth in Indonesia

 Lion Air, struggling to get off a European Union blacklist because of “unaddressed safety concerns,” asked Airbus, which supplies part of its fleet, to help improve training.

 The EU removed the privately owned budget airline from the list in 2016 after it determined Lion Air met international safety standards.
-None of Indonesia’s roughly 100 airlines - most of them tiny - database lists 101, but some are subsidiaries remain on the EU blacklist, with the last few coming off in June.
+None of Indonesia’s roughly 100 airlines - most of them tiny - remain on the EU blacklist, with the last few coming off in June.
 All were banned in 2007; the national carrier, Garuda Indonesia, was the first to be removed in 2009.

 The crash of a Lion Air jet on Oct.
 29 into the sea off Jakarta has put a spotlight back on the airline’s safety record, although the cause remains undetermined.
 None of the aircraft’s 189 passengers and crew survived.